Phone: (202) 296-5505 Email: info@winvale.com

 The Disaster Purchasing Program

-When working towards obtaining a GSA Schedule contract, you will encounter the option to participate in the Disaster Recovery Purchasing Program as part of your offer.
+When going through the GSA Multiple Award Schedule (MAS) proposal process, you will encounter the option to participate in the Disaster Recovery Purchasing Program as part of your offer.
 Under this program, state, local, educational, and tribal governments can use Federal Supply Schedules to buy products and services for disaster recovery, terrorism, or nuclear, biological, chemical, or radiological attacks.

 The Disaster Recovery Purchasing Program applies to any disaster that is declared under the Stafford Act, whether they are manmade or natural.
 State and local government entities can buy a wide range of products and services through the program from all contractors participating in the GSA Schedules for recovery purposes.
 Examples of these products include, but are not limited to: